Skip to footer content

 Split-screen view showing an HTML invoice template code on the left and the generated PDF preview on the right, demonstrating HTML to PDF conversion.

-How to Generate Real-World PDF Documents with IronPDF?
+How Do You Generate Real-World PDF Documents with IronPDF?

 Real-world PDF generation in C# often involves dynamic data.
-Here's how to create a professional invoice using IronPDF's PDF creation API.
-The code below demonstrates PDF report generation with custom paper sizes and advanced formatting:
+Here's how to create a professional invoice using IronPDF.
+The example uses C# string interpolation to build an HTML template and renders it directly:

 string invoiceHtml = $@"